List of The Grudge characters: Nakagawa

 Nakagawa (portrayed by Ryo Ishibashi) is a detective employed in Tokyo.
-He and his men are on the case of Yoko being missing from work, and some of the detectives working for him start to disappear as well.
+He and his men are investigating Yoko’s disappearance, and some of the detectives working for him start to disappear as well.
 During investigation, he and his men discover a detached bottom jaw (later revealed to belong to Yoko), along with the bodies of several people, but a security video from Susan's office building is what convinces him that the history of the Saeki house is connected to the murders.
 When he enters the house with two tanks of gasoline, he becomes drawn by the sounds of Toshio being drowned, and goes upstairs to investigate.
 When he enters the bathroom, he finds a boy there, and attempts to save his life; however, while he does this, Takeo appears behind him, and drowns him like he did his son.

+He is the American counterpart of Kenichi Nakagawa from the original film, though his storyline and death scene also mirrors that of Yuji Toyama from the original film as well, a character who also lost his colleagues to the curse and tried to burn the house down as a result.
+Unlike Toyama or Nakagawa though, his death is actually shown on-screen.

 In The Grudge 2, he is briefly seen in a video Eason is watching.
 In the video, Eason spots a barely visible Kayako forming in the window of the door behind where the detective is sitting.